eitan-93/Zoominfo_assignment/README.md

 *  A serach bar.
 *  Pagination.

-The user can logout from the contacts page.

 Clicking on each card redirects to a simple page
 contaning contact information with a description.

-The user can rout back to his contacts page.
+The user can logout from the contacts page and can rout back to his contacts page from the information page.

 Thanks !